Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 > **Disclaimer**: This guide is a general overview, please also do additional research before following.
 If you plan on using this article as a guide for setting up your OWN Minecraft (Java Edition) server, **PLEASE** read the entire article before going through with this process (It may help clear any doubts you have as well as ensure that you can go through with this process).
 Also, do remember that **I AM NOT RESPONSIBLE** for any damage that YOU may cause to yourself or your own hardware including, but not limited to: bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
 YOU are choosing to make these modifications, and I provide no guarantees of any sort.
 >
+> Also, you might want to zoom in / out to adjust the webpage to your liking.
+>
-> **This guide is slightly advanced and not recommended to those unfamiliar with using Linux**
+> ### _**This guide is slightly advanced and not recommended to blindly follow especially for those unfamiliar with using Linux but please feel free to go over it**_

 ## Introduction

 The idea of running my own Minecraft server for me and my friends first came to me after watching countless online videos of people playing on Minecraft SMP's (Survival-Multi-Player), I wanted to be able to collaborate with my friends on glorious builds and finding boatloads of diamonds (to turn into netherite of course).

-There are a lot of different Minecraft server hosting options, some even being free of cost, but the free ones were not of the best experience, though one can't really complaing when it's free... minecraft
+There are a lot of different Minecraft server hosting options, some even being free of cost, but the free ones were not of the best experience, though one can't really complain when it's free... minecraft
 I wanted a better experience, with a more fine-tuned control over the settings and have better server performance.
 Although this is much more advanced than using a paid, dedicated Minecraft hosting service.